 Here’s what Anna had to say about her experience as a volunteer and how the training has been beneficial to her.

-Going forward, we still have tons of ideas to help improve our visitor offer thanks to the funding from The National Lottery and the Heritage Fund, and you can be a part of it!
-To discover how you can join our team, check out our website https://www.ncm.org.uk/volunteer, or, to find out more about the HLF funding and the Coalfield Conversations project, see https://www.ncm.org.uk/news/the-national-coal-mining-museum-for-england-awarded-national-lottery-support.
+Going forward, we still have tons of ideas to help improve our visitor offer thanks to the funding from the National Lottery Heritage Fund, and you can be a part of it!
+To discover how you can join our team, check out our website https://www.ncm.org.uk/volunteer, or, to find out more about the NLHF grant award and the Coalfield Conversations project, see https://www.ncm.org.uk/news/the-national-coal-mining-museum-for-england-awarded-national-lottery-support.